 Mary isn’t often found in shopping malls, she rarely asks for assistance and she silently applauds the awkward little girl that runs to her porch as often as possible.
 She isn’t much for lengthy conversations, ceremonial displays or grand social engagements.
 She is for independence, self-sufficiency and integrity.
 She lives off the land, for the land and in support of her family.
 Still mending fences in the Mississippi heat and offering a well-used tool to anyone in need, Proud Mary is the answer to most any question I encounter as a woman.
 When life is difficult, be stronger.
 When life is good, be thankful.
 When something needs done, do it.

 Blessings abound as I was raised by the hands of a strong mother under the shield of a strong grandmother.
 As important as the air a woman breathes is the character of the women around her.
 It is my sincere hope that all women have a mother, grandmother, mother-in-law or a sweet surrogate that steps in, steps up and changes your life forever.
-Remember to thank them this Mother's Day.
+Happy Mother’s Day.

 Whether you are buying or selling Real Estate in Beaufort South Carolina, We know Beaufort.
 Our little coastal town has something for everyone.